-3D printing (a.k.a. additive manufacturing) is the process of making a three-dimensional solid object of virtually any shape from a digital model.
-3D printing is achieved using an additive process, where successive layers of material are laid down in different shapes.
+3D printing (a.k.a. additive manufacturing) is the process of making a three-dimensional object from a digital model.
+New technologies have emerged that have made 3D printing safer, simpler, and more affordable than ever.